 You can pay to upgrade if your ticket was booked in any of the following fare codes: B, G, H, K, L, M, N, Q, R, S, T, V, W, Y, and Z. These booking codes include award flights, so you can book with Alaska Airlines miles and then pay for an upgrade to first class.
 But you can only upgrade this way within 24 hours of your flight, so you might have a tougher time finding an available first class seat.

-The rest of the US airlines are mostly low-cost or ultra-low-cost airlines.
-Where you won’t find many traditional Business Class or First Class experiences that you can use your miles or points to upgrade to.
+The rest of the U.S. airlines are mostly low-cost or ultra-low-cost airlines, where you won’t find many traditional business or first class experiences for which you can use your miles or points to upgrade.

 You also won’t find much in the way of in-flight entertainment, WiFi, or complimentary food.
 And you’ll often pay for everything from seat assignments to carry-on bags with these low-cost carriers.

-That said, you can sometimes book a bigger domestic First Class style seat for a decent price because you’re not getting all the frills that typically come with those tickets.
-And the one exception to all of this is JetBlue, which offers free WiFi, drinks, snacks, and lie-flat domestic First Class seats on some routes!
+That said, you can sometimes book a bigger domestic first class style seat for a decent price because you’re not getting all the frills that typically come with those tickets.

-The biggest hurdle to booking these seats with Allegiant miles is they don’t exist.
+The biggest hurdle to booking these seats with Allegiant miles is: You can’t do it.
 Allegiant doesn’t have a traditional frequent flyer program.
-There’s a Bank of America Allegiant credit card, which earns myAllegiant Rewards.
-But the points you earn can only be redeemed for 1 cent each toward certain Allegiant purchases.
+There’s the Allegiant World Mastercard® Credit Card, which earns myAllegiant Rewards.
+But the points you earn can only be redeemed for one cent each toward certain Allegiant purchases.
 So it’s not a good deal.